bdang303/Election_Analysis/README.md

             f"{county_name}: {countyvote_percentage:.1f}% ({cvotes:,})\n")

-• Per the breakdown above, Denver had the largest County turnout in this election.
+• Per the breakdown above, Denver had the largest County turnout in this election. <br />
 • 3 Candidates were in the running in this election.
-Diana DeGette had 272,892 votes, followed by Charles Casper Stockham with 85,213 votes, and Raymon Anthony Doane with 11,606 votes.
+Diana DeGette had 272,892 votes, followed by Charles Casper Stockham with 85,213 votes, and Raymon Anthony Doane with 11,606 votes. <br />
 • Diana DeGette was the candidate who received the most votes with 272,892 votes which was 73.8% of the total votes and therefore the winner of the election.

 ![Election Summary]( https://github.com/bdang303/Election_Analysis/blob/main/Resources/Election_Summary.png)